-Pinot batch ingestion involves two parts: routine ingestion job(hourly/daily) and backfill.
-Here are some examples to show how routine batch ingestion works in Pinot offline table:
+Pinot batch ingestion involves two parts: routing ingestion job(hourly/daily) and backfill.
+Here are some tutorials on how routine batch ingestion works in Pinot Offline Table:

 - 1.Organize raw data into buckets (eg: /var/pinot/airlineStats/rawdata/2014/01/01).
 Each bucket typically contains several files (eg: /var/pinot/airlineStats/rawdata/2014/01/01/airlineStats_data_2014-01-01_0.avro)

 - 2.Run a Pinot batch ingestion job, which points to a specific date folder like ‘/var/pinot/airlineStats/rawdata/2014/01/01’.
 The segment generation job will convert each such avro file into a Pinot segment for that day and give it a unique name.

 - 3.Run Pinot segment push job to upload those segments with those uniques names via a Controller API

 IMPORTANT: The segment name is the unique identifier used to uniquely identify that segment in Pinot.
 If the controller gets an upload request for a segment with the same name - it will attempt to replace it with the new one.

 This newly uploaded data can now be queried in Pinot.
 However, sometimes users will make changes to the raw data which need to be reflected in Pinot.
 This process is known as 'Backfill'.